 Figure 1 - Customers are less influenced by the core offering than by the layers of experience around it.

 (Source: Adapted from Stickdorn et al., 2018)

-To improve the quality of customer experience, organizations must have a better understanding of customers, gaining greater customer insight and cater to their customer's end-to-end journey.
+To enhance the quality of the customer experience, organizations must gain a deep understanding of their customers, acquiring greater customer insight and addressing the complete customer journey.

 Fig. 2 - Customer journey map for an online purchasing experience.

 To craft a current state journey map, follow these steps:

 Define a persona, representing the customer embarking on the journey.
 Aim to tell their story in their own words to illustrate what works and what doesn't.

 Organize the journey into stages that outline the major activities.
 These stages should encompass the entire customer journey or specific parts targeted for improvement, with 3 to 8 stages recommended.